-And then, of course, are the comic gags.
+And then, of course, are the running comic gags.
 Like forcibly kissing a girl to stop her from talking is acceptable, hell even funny.

-Just like the concept of male rape is always considered a comic relief.
+And male rape is always considered a comic relief.
 Even in a movie as recent as Badrinath ki Dulhania.

 Rape is NOT A JOKE.
 Making a RAPE JOKE IS NOT FUNNY.
 You are only propagating rape culture that can have serious consequences.